Akovatch/Akovatch/README.md

 # Hi there, 👋 I'm Tony

 💻 I'm a full-stack engineer based in New York, NY.
-I am a lifelong learner who is deeply passionate about continuously expanding my skill set, tackling complex challenges, and leveraging the power of collaboration to build cutting-edge systems.
+As a lifelong learner, I am deeply passionate about continuously expanding my skill set, tackling complex challenges, and leveraging the power of collaboration to build cutting-edge systems.

 <br>